badlydrawnrob/elm-playground/programming-elm/README.md

 ## File naming

-Previously I used subfolders for working files:
+If you decide to use subfolders for working files:

 ```elm
 module FolderName.FileName exposing (main) element
 ```

-Which in the `html` file needed to be written like so:
+Then initialise the app in you `html` file like so:

 ```html
 <script>